aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <sup>61-63</sup>&nbsp;You have heard their reproach
                                              Adonai&#x2197;,
 the schemes they plot against me.
-The talk of the men who attack me; their muttering all day long.
+The talk of the men who attack me&#x2191;; their muttering all day long.
 Observe their sitting and rising&#x2198;;
 I am their taunting song.
 </div></td></tr>